 Men’s skin is about 25% thicker with more collagen, more and larger hair follicles and more sebum production.
 This is all a result of men’s increased testosterone production.
 While these structural differences make men’s skin less sensitive, it also makes them a bit more acne-prone as testosterone acts heavily on sebaceous (the oil-producing) glands under the skin.

-Simple Skincare Solutions for the Active Man
+The Best Simple Skincare Routine Solutions for Active Men

 Ultimately, it is important that within two hours of sweating, men cleanse their face to remove the grime, dead skin cells and excess oil buildup from their face to prevent any pore blockages or development of contagions.